Human trafficking in Trinidad and Tobago

+Trinidad and Tobago ratified the 2000 UN TIP Protocol in November 2007.

-Trinidad and Tobago is a destination, source, and transit country for women and children subjected to trafficking in persons, specifically forced prostitution, and children and men in conditions of forced labor.
-Some women and girls from Colombia, Dominican Republic, Venezuela, and Suriname who had been in prostitution in Trinidadian brothels and clubs have been identified as trafficking victims.
-Trinidadian trafficking victims have been identified in the United Kingdom and the United States.
-Undocumented economic migrants from the region and from Asia may be vulnerable to forced labor and forced prostitution.
-As a hub for regional travel, Trinidad and Tobago also is a potential transit point for trafficking victims traveling to Caribbean and South American destinations.
+In 2008, the country was a destination, source, and transit country for women and children subjected to trafficking in persons, specifically forced prostitution, and children and men in conditions of forced labor.
+Some women and girls from Colombia, Dominican Republic, Venezuela, and Suriname who had been in prostitution in Trinidadian brothels and clubs were identified as trafficking victims.
+Trinidadian trafficking victims were identified in the United Kingdom and the United States.
+Undocumented economic migrants from the region and from Asia may have been vulnerable to forced labor and forced prostitution.
+As a hub for regional travel, Trinidad and Tobago was also a potential transit point for trafficking victims traveling to Caribbean and South American destinations.

-The Government of Trinidad and Tobago does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-Despite these efforts, Trinidad and Tobago is placed on Tier 2 Watch List because the government did not show progress in prosecuting and punishing trafficking crimes and protecting trafficking victims, whom the government often jailed and deported.
-The government’s formation of a working group to substantively address its human trafficking problem portends good prospects for future improvements, and if effective legislation were adopted and enforced, the government would be poised to take the further steps in prosecuting trafficking cases and identifying and assisting victims.
+The Government of Trinidad and Tobago did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
+Despite these efforts, Trinidad and Tobago was placed on the Tier 2 Watch List in 2010 because the government did not show progress in prosecuting and punishing trafficking crimes and protecting trafficking victims, whom the government often jailed and deported.
+The government's formation of a working group to substantively address its human trafficking problem portends good prospects for future improvements, and if effective legislation were adopted and enforced, the government would be poised to take the further steps in prosecuting trafficking cases and identifying and assisting victims.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+It was on the Tier 2 Watch List in 2023.

-Prosecution
+In 2023, the Organised Crime Index noted that while some state officials played a role in carrying out this crime, the country had made progress in fighting it, including setting up a National Action Plan in 2021.